Contains the active ingredient perindopril erbumine

 this medicine against the benefits they expect it will have for you.

 Pharmaceutical companies cannot give you medical advice or an individual diagnosis.

 If you have any concerns about taking this medicine, ask your doctor, pharmacist,

 or nurse.
 Keep this leaflet with your medicine.

 The name of your medicine is APO-Perindopril tablets.

 It contains the active ingredient perindopril erbumine.

-It is used to treat high blood pressure, heart failure or stable coronary artery disease.
+It is used to treat high blood pressure, heart failure or coronary artery disease.